mjpritchard/test-decap-help/content/docs/interactive-computing/dask-gateway.md

 ## Code Examples

-Examples of code and notebooks which can be used to test the JASMIN Dask Gateway service are [available on GitHub](https://github.com/cedadev/jasmin-daskgateway/tree/main/examples).
+Examples of code and notebooks which can be used to test the JASMIN Dask Gateway service are
+{{< link "https://github.com/cedadev/jasmin-daskgateway/tree/main/examples" >}}available on GitHub{{</link>}}.